SAM extended format

 chimera corresponds to a fusion gene or a fusion transcript or to a sequencing bias that may have created a chimera.

+chimera_scoreis a score to explain the relevance of the chimera.
+It ranges between 0 and 1.
+Minimal score forstringent-chimerais 0.6.Flag Description 1 The exons are located on different chromosomes.
+2 The exons are colinear but (likely) belong to different genes; this must be checked with annotation.
 3 The exons are on the same chromosome and same strand, but not in the order in which they are found on DNA, and they do not overlap each other.
+4 The exons are on the same chromosome but on different strands.

 Undetermined